Dasding1/Dasding/_daily/Untitled 2.md

 ![[5261.gif]]
 <center>

-No form, no feelings, no perceptions, no formations, no consciousness, no eyes, no ears, no nose, no tongue, no body, no mind, no color, no sound, no smell, no taste, no touch.
+No form, no feelings, no perceptions, no consciousness, no eyes, no ears, no nose, no tongue, no body, no mind, no color, no sound, no smell, no taste, no touch.
+No light.

 </center>